 - If you win the initiative you can choose whether to go first or second in the move

-The difference in the roll determines what bonus you receive as an award for gaining the initiative from the following list.
+The difference in the roll determines what bonus actions you receive as an award for gaining the initiative from the following list.
 (E.G. Player A rolls a ‘2’ and player B rolls a ‘5’.
 Player B gains the initiative and has 3 ‘pips’ to use).
 Obviously this list can be altered to suit your own preferences or scenarios.

 - 1 pip = extra Command Activation Attempt (max. one per unit/per turn)